 The DBA being registered will not use the entity designator such as corporation, corp, inc, LLC, Limited Liability Company, etc.

-Step 2 – File the Application for Reservation of Name Form
+Step 2: File the Application for Reservation of Name Form

-While registering your Assumed Name will keep someone else from registering the exact same name in Connecticut, it does very little from someone else operating a business under that name in other states.
+While registering your Trade Name will keep someone else from registering the exact same name in Connecticut, it does very little to stop someone else from operating a business under that name in other states.

 If stopping others from using your business name is important, you can protect it through a federal trademark through the U.S. Patent & Trademark Office.